quaziashfaq/notes/cloud/aws.md

+# AWS Cloud Basics
-# Features
+## Features
 - On-demand software-based resources.
 - Available in seconds
 - Pay-as-you-go pricing

-# Regions
+## Regions
 - Regions are completely isolated from each other.
 - Certain resources are tied to regions.
 - Each region has datacenters which are called availability zone.
+- Each region has multiple, independent and physically isolated AZ.

-# Availability Zones
+## Availability Zones
 - AZs are isolated from other AZs withing the region.
-- AZs are connected with high-speed, low-latency connection within a region.
+- AZs are connected to each other with redundant, ultra-high-speed, low-latency connection within a region.

-# Misc
+## Misc
 - Web and mobile apps
 - Data processing and warehousing
 - Storage and Archiving

-# Core Techs
+# AWS Core Technologies
 ## Compute
+Compute means some form virtual machine which runs code.

 ### Amazon EC2 - resize compute capacity
+Elastic Cloud Compute => EC2

 #### Features
 - elasticity
 - complete control